 Vocabulary: tacâ (to start), sclipî (to warm up), disfâsi (to melt), a teste (per man; literally, per head), il sorestant (chief), vignî di (to come unto), contâ (to tell, to relate, to narrate), la polse (rest, repose), complet (complete, total), la sabide (sabbath), riservâ (to reserve; also risiervâ), cuei (to cook), fâ boli (to boil; literally, to make boil; also fâ bulî), vanzâ (to be left over), par doman (for tomorrow).

-Vocabulary: vuê (today), cjatâ (to find), par tiere (on the ground), par sîs dîs (for six days), setim (seventh), no… gran (not at all), e di fat (and as a matter of fact), cualchidun (someone), une once (ounce), intindi (to intend), ustinâsi (to refuse), meti in vore (to put into practice), un ordin (order), dâ (to give), la spese (provisions), par doi dîs (for two days), restâ (to stay), là che (there where), polsâ (to rest).
+Vocabulary: vuê (today), cjatâ (to find), par tiere (on the ground), par sîs dîs (for six days), setim (seventh), no… gran (not at all), e di fat (and indeed), cualchidun (someone), une once (ounce), intindi (to intend), ustinâsi (to refuse), meti in vore (to put into practice), un ordin (order), dâ (to give), la spese (provisions), par doi dîs (for two days), restâ (to stay), là che (there where), polsâ (to rest).

-Verse 27: cualchidun al saltà fûr (…) par çumânt (some came out to gather of it); no ’nt cjatà once (he did not find any of it at all; literally, he did not find an ounce of it).
+Verse 27: E di fat cualchidun al saltà fûr ancje la setime zornade par çumânt (and indeed, some came out on the seventh day also to gather of it) ma no ’nt cjatà once (but could not find any at all [but did not find an ounce of it]).

 Vocabulary: meti non (to name), la mane (manna), cjapâ par (to take for, to think of as), il grignel (grain), il curiandul (coriander), blanc (white), vê il savôr di (to taste like; literally, to have the flavour of), la pete (wafer), la mîl (honey), jemplâ (to fill), nudrî (to nourish, to feed), la cassele (case, crate), meti dentri (to put inside), conservâ (to keep, to conserve), vignî daûr (to come after, to follow), plaçâ (to place), il santuari (sanctuary), corante (forty; also cuarante), un an (year; plural agns), a dilunc (in length), jessi a stâ (to live, to dwell), il cunfin (border, confine; also confin), decim (tenth), un efa (ephah).